awslabs/yesiscan/README.md

 because the project uses git submodules.
 The project also uses the `go mod` system, but the author thinks that forcing developers to pin dependencies is a big mistake, and prefers the `vendor/`+ git submodules approach that was easy with earlier versions of golang.
-To build this project, you will need golang version `1.17` or greater.
+If you forgot to use `--recursive`, you can instead run `git submodule init && git submodule update` in your project git root directory to fix this.
+To then build this project, you will need golang version `1.17` or greater.
 To build this project as a CLI, you will want to enter the `cmd/yesiscan/` directory and first run `go generate` to set the program name and build version.
 You can then produce the binary by running